-This section contains web-based resources for more information related to diversity, cultural competency and the delivery of cultural and linguistic services, resources for conducting an assessment of the cultural and linguistic needs of your practice's patient population, and links to additional tools in multiple languages and/or written for LEP.
+This section contains web-based resources for more information on diversity, cultural competency, and the delivery of cultural and linguistic services.
+It also includes resources for assessing the cultural and linguistic needs of your practice's patient population and links to additional tools in multiple languages and/or written for LEP.